October 18, 2016

 “Our surveys will establish a sound baseline from which to monitor future changes that may result from management actions, storms, invasive species, or climate change.”

-The RV Bluefin survey was funded by Parks Australia with support from the National Environmental Science Programme (NESP) Marine Biodiversity Hub and Sirius is supported by the Integrated Marine Observing System.
+The TV Bluefin survey was funded by Parks Australia with support from the National Environmental Science Programme (NESP) Marine Biodiversity Hub and Sirius is supported by the Integrated Marine Observing System.

 Caption: Justin Hulls, Margot Delaporte, Jacquomo Monk and Lainey James on the RV Bluefin.